ponylang/rfcs/text/0000-packed-structs.md

 # How We Teach This

-A paragraph will be added to the explanation of structures in the tutorial.
+Plain structures aren't currently explained in the tutorial.
+We should add an explanation in the "Calling C from Pony" and describe packed structures in the same place.
 In particular we will stress that, as normal Pony structures should only be used with normal C structures, packed Pony structures should only be used with packed C structures.

 # How We Test This

 The implementation will directly map onto LLVM's facilities.
-We'll assume that their implementation works.
+We'll add some tests checking that the correct LLVM types are generated, to make sure nobody accidentaly breaks the implementation in the frontend.

 # Alternatives